noahgift/databricks-zero-to-mlops/docs/syllabus.md

 #### Assignments (Demo)

 * Using an Azure Open Dataset, perform several MLflow tracking experiments and identify the best runs.
 * Using the [MLFlow Quickstart ML Notebook](https://github.com/FourthBrain/databricks-zero-to-mlops/blob/main/src/week2-mlflow/ML%20Quickstart:%20Model%20Training.py), experiment with Hyperparameter algorithms and parallelization (i.e 2 vs 8).
+* Perform an AutoML Experiment either on your own dataset or a built in dataset.
+After you find the best model check in this notebook into your Repo.
 * Deploy a containerized application to a Cloud Provider or Local Datacenter.

 ### Week Three: Spark MLflow Projects